qualcomm/mrtk2-add-on-for-use-with-android-xr/CONTRIBUTING.md

 By submitting a PR, you agree to participate in this process and help us keep the project secure for everyone.

 Here are a few things you can do that will increase the likelihood of your pull request to be accepted:

-- Follow the existing style where possible. **INSERT LINK TO STYLE, e.g. PEP8 for python**
+- Follow the existing style where possible.
-- Write tests.
 - Keep your change as focused as possible.
   If you want to make multiple independent changes, please consider submitting them as separate pull requests.
 - Write a [good commit message](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
-- It's a good idea to arrange a discussion with other developers to ensure there is consensus on large features, architecture changes, and other core code changes.
-PR reviews will go much faster when there are no surprises.